 Back to top

-Numbness or tingling in hands or feet
+Numb or tingling hands or feet

 Changes in hearing

-It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.
+It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned here.

 Back to top